NiharP12/Supply_Chain_Delay_Risk_Prediction/README.md

 - Recall: 99.99912840358401

 This model is highly effective at predicting potential delays, helping businesses take proactive actions in the supply chain.

+# Conclusion

+This project used a Decision Tree model with Random Over Sampling to predict delivery delays in the supply chain.
+The final model achieved:

+- Accuracy: 99.99%

+- F1 Score: 99.99

+- Precision: 99.99

+- Recall: 99.99

+The model is highly effective in identifying delays, helping businesses reduce risks and improve logistics efficiency.